 Before you begin an influencer marketing campaign, make sure that you have an active presence on the social media channel on which the campaign will be run.
 A successful campaign will result in conversions from the influencer collaborations to your channels.
 And that’s impossible if your accounts aren’t set up and active before the campaign begins.

 5. Choosing the Right Influencers

 Making sure that the influencer is a good fit for your brand is essential to an effective campaign.
 Not only will the influencer be able to incorporate your brand’s message into their content.
 But you’re also much more likely to reach people who are genuinely interested in what you have to offer.
-A good way to ensure that an influencer is a right choice for the marketing campaign you’re planning is to follow them and familiarize yourself with their content and brand.
+A good way to ensure that an influencer is the right choice for the marketing campaign you’re planning is to follow them and familiarize yourself with their content and brand.

 Choosing The Right Platform For Your Influencer Marketing Campaign

 Instagram vs Youtube.
 Two GIANTS in the influencer marketing industry.
-But which of these platforms will best fit your influencer marketing campaign.
+But which of these platforms will best fit your influencer marketing campaign?

 Let’s look at the numbers.

 The influencer marketing industry on Instagram is worth more than $1 billion dollars.
 Not a surprise considering that the platform has over 800 million active monthly users.
 On the other hand, YouTube numbers are also rising every year.
 From 1.47 billion viewers back in 2017 to a projected 1.86 billion in 2021.